List all targets

 CLI Help

 When using compose.mk directly, help not only works, it goes beyond simply listing available targets, and actually parses and displays documentation per target, and per target-namespace.
-(Under the hood, a dockerized version of charmbracelete/glow renders markdown.).
+Python-style docstrings are supported for targets, and markdown in those docstrings is supported and rendered.
+Here are some ways to ask for help:

 # List all targets